BGWEB08/Note-app-with-HTML-CSS-and-JavaScript./README.md

 ## Features

 - Add Note:** Click the “Add Note” button to open a section where you can enter the title and description of the note.
-- Edit Note:** At the bottom of each note is a three-dot menu icon that allows you to edit the title and description of the note.
+- Edit Note:** Below each note is a three-dot menu icon that allows you to edit the title and description of the note.
 - Delete Note:** The same three-dot menu provides an option to delete the note.

 ## Usage